Ezmagon/turtle_smiles/README.md

-Smiles is a method of encoding chemical structures into a single string.
+# Turtle_smiles
-This script takes a molecule in the form of a smiles string and tries to draw it using turtle graphics.
+Smiles is a method of encoding chemical structures into a single string. turtle_smiles takes a molecule in the form of a smiles string and tries to draw it using turtle graphics.
 It is currently limited to molecules with a single hexagonal ring and at most carbon atoms with a valence of 3

 Requirements: